A5hleyRich/simple-automated-tasks/README.md

 ## Installation

-Copy the '.tasks' directory to your home directory:
+Copy the [.tasks](https://github.com/A5hleyRich/simple-automated-tasks/tree/master/.tasks) directory to your home directory:

 ```
 .tasks